lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 #### Bishoprics

 The stake president meets with new bishoprics to instruct them soon after they are called.
-He continues to instruct and encourage bishops in regular meetings and other settings.
+He continues to instruct and encourage bishops in regular interviews, meetings, and other settings.

 Members of the stake presidency instruct bishoprics in their responsibilities for Aaronic Priesthood holders and young women.